We care passionately about every customer we help

 Partner and Head of Family Law, Rugby

-We stand beside you, supporting your decisions and providing commercial solutions for your business
+We stand beside you, providing commercial solutions for your business

 Head of Practice Area - Employment

 There are obligations on employers to ensure that the people they take on are entitled to work in the UK.
 Getting this wrong could see you being fined up to £20,000 per illegal worker.
 Criminal penalties are possible too.
 You also need to know about your ongoing duties owed towards non-UK nationals and the Home Office which monitors and enforces the engagement of overseas workers.

 Our immigration specialists will ensure that you are complying with all rules and regulations and that your procedures relating to employing workers from within or outside the European Economic Area (EEA) are robust.
 We’ll guide you through and give you the information you need in the following circumstances:

 You may need to apply to UK Visas and Immigration (UKVI) to be a sponsor under the Points-Based System.
 We’ll advise on and assist you with the licensing process and on preparing the right paperwork for the UKVI.